femou1/pb-handbooks/pet_handbook.md

 * Granted smartlogs read and edit access in-game and in the Communication Server.

 * Kronos Mod (Level 1) at PBCC, PBSTAC, & PBSTTF !petserver

+* May issue room restrictions (Restrictions: Satellite room during missile alarm until the missile can/cannot intercept it.
+Can restrict core related areas only when in critical state, including gens if there is a blackout when PET is stopping a meltdown.
+No other restrictions are allowed.)

 [/details]